MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/agent-display-name.md

 > [!NOTE]
 > The selected agent's name is displayed in the chat widget only while the agent is chatting with a customer.
 For consultation or chat transfer, the full name of the agent is used.

-1. In the admin center, go to the workstream of the chat widget in which you need to configure the settings, select edit for the required chat widget, and on the **Chat channel Settings** page, go to the **Chat widget** tab.
+1. In the Customer Service admin center or Contact Center admin center, go to the workstream of the chat widget in which you need to configure the settings.
+1. Select edit for the required chat widget, and on the **Chat channel Settings** page, go to the **Chat widget** tab.

 1. In the **Agent display name** field, select one of the following options: